How to travel on public transport with your dog

 Reward as the train or bus approaches

-As a train or bus approaches and moves away, give your dog plenty of treats so they continue to build on that positive association.
+As a train or bus approaches and moves away, give your dog plenty of treats.
+This is so they continue to build on that positive association.
+Remember to start as far away as your dog needs to remain relaxed and happy.

 3